 This course is a study of wiring methods and practices in commercial and industrial applications.

-EEM-204: SCWE in Residential/Commercial Electrical Technician electrical skills with an approved job environment related to the residential/commercial industry.
+EEM-204: SCWE in Residential/Commercial Electrical Technician

+This course integrates residential/commercial electrical skills with an approved job environment related to the residential/commercial industry.